daniel-rusu/pods4k/immutable-arrays/transformations-to-standard-collections/README.md

 enable more efficient collections and might even enhance the standard-library collections enabling them to be used in a more efficient manner.

-If we ever decide to produce different collections for these transformations in the future, that ability would be added in a separate module to avoid needing to break backwards compatibility.
-This will allow users to either continue using standard-library collections for these transformations or swap the dependency to utilize the new module.
+If we ever decide to use non-standard collections for these transformations in the future, that ability would be added in a separate module to provide an easy upgrade path.
+This would allow users that prefer to continue using standard collections to configure the appropriate dependencies without needing to modify their code.
 There are no plans for using different collections at the moment so this approach is just a precaution to reduce future backward-compatibility risk.